ruifi47/ruifi47.github.io/_posts/2023-03-07-kalmarctf2023_tinyshell.md

 GET requests use path `/g.pixel` (option 0x0008), and POST requests use path `/submit.php` (option 0x000a) At the bottom we also get info about a guess of the Cobalt Strike version (`4.3`).
 We also get a lot of other information like the payload type (`windows-beacon_http-reverse_http`), public key, Host Header, etc.
-Even knowing that the output didn't give us a known RSA private key, we have a process memory dump thta we can leverage to decrypt the CS traffic using the approach documented in [this blog post](https://blog.nviso.eu/2021/11/03/cobalt-strike-using-process-memory-to-decrypt-traffic-part-3/) written by Didier Stevens from NVISO Labs.
+Even knowing that the output didn't give us a known RSA private key, we have a process memory dump that we can leverage to decrypt the CS traffic using the approach documented in [this blog post](https://blog.nviso.eu/2021/11/03/cobalt-strike-using-process-memory-to-decrypt-traffic-part-3/) written by Didier Stevens from NVISO Labs.

 The tool [cs-extract-key](https://github.com/DidierStevens/DidierStevensSuite/blob/master/cs-extract-key.py) (also from [DidierStevensSuite](https://github.com/DidierStevens/DidierStevensSuite)) looks in the dumped process memory to find valid AES and HMAC keys using different techniques depending on the CS version.
 An explanation of these techniques can be found [here](https://github.com/DidierStevens/DidierStevensSuite/blob/master/cs-extract-key.py#L70-L160).
 To efectively use this tool we need a sample of encrypted data of one of the POST requests.